SOCI 210: Sociological perspectives

 A series of pencil sketches of people and pairs of people.
 Faces are vague but they have expressive postures.
 Several are sitting on park benches

-• A soci(ologic)al theory is any framework used to explain the things we see in the social world
+A soci(ologic)al theory is a framework used to explain the things we see in the social world

 • Theory can lend weight to a specific empirical case by framing it as an illustration of a broader social reality